 If students are not meeting SAP at the end of a semester, they will be placed on academic probation for one semester.
+While on academic probation, students must maintain continual enrollment for each fall and spring semester of probation.
+Failure to maintain continual enrollment or to make academic progress while on probation will result in immediate dismissal.
 Students not meeting SAP by the end of the probationary semester will be reviewed by the Academic Standards Committee.
 The committee will choose one of the following: